Pretty Lights: 2014–2018: New Orleans reinvention and Pretty Lights Live

+2023–present: Swirl Bridge Era

+On April 4, 2023, after a nearly 5 year hiatus, he announced a return tour, entitled "The Soundship Spacesystem Tour" with 27+ dates across the country, with 4 band members, Borahm Lee, Chris Karns, Alvin Ford Jr., and the returning Michal Menert, together referred to as the Pretty Lights Live Band.

+In 2024, they followed up their comeback tour with 8 multi-stop runs dubbed the "Check Your Vector" Tour with stops at Hampton, Bethel, Red Rocks, Lake Tahoe, Las Vegas, St Augustine, Boston, and Minneapolis as well as festival appearances at Bonnaroo and Austin City Limits.

+2025 brought two additional festival appearances, as well as the inaugural Yahn Dawn at Meadow Creek—Pretty Lights' own multi-day camping festival in Buena Vista, Colorado.
+At this festival, Smith announced that he and his wife were expecting a son which indicated a slower concert circuit for the remainder of 2025 and potentially 2026.

 BassLights

 Smith has also put on the two night annual event known as BassLights from 2012 through 2015.
-Smith and crew pairs with Bassnectar to bring the yearly event to the Hampton Coliseum on the weekend between Christmas and New Years.
+Smith and crew pairs to bring the yearly event to the Hampton Coliseum on the weekend between Christmas and New Years.
 The pair brought along with them major supporting acts such as Big Gigantic, Gramatik, GRiZ and A-Trak in 2012.
 2013 featured yet again Big Gigantic along with Pretty Lights Music godfather Michal Menert, Datsik (musician) and Keys N Krates.
 2013 also brought along the Analog Future Band who performed both nights alongside Pretty Lights adding a fresh new take on his music performing it with live instrumentation.
 2014 kept the tradition of major opening acts going strong with the return of Beats Antique who had been a PrettyNectar Alumni from when they played in 2011 in Alpharetta, GA, Exmag, Chromeo (dj set) and Elliot Lipp.
 This event sold out in record time in 2014 selling out all tickets in the first weekend they went on sale.

 2013 also saw an extra official Basslights that was held October 18–19 at the Klipsch Amphitheater at Bayfront Park in Miami Florida, with support by PANTyRAiD, Run the Jewels, Koan Sound and Supervision.

+In a 2015 article, BassLights was labeled as more than just a two-night concert, it was known as a communal gathering where fans of both Pretty Lights and BassNectar merged to share music, art, and a sense of community.

 The most recent Basslights, in 2015, is assumed to have been the last.